Get

 Grooming Needs

-Ensure you have a good brush handy because your Springer Spaniel will need it several times a week.
+Ensure that you have a good brush handy because your Springer Spaniel will need it several times a week.
 They shed all year (and quite a bit).
 The more frequently you brush them, the less hair you’ll find in your home.
 As with all dogs, brushing your Springer Spaniel’s teeth two to three times a week is recommended.
 You must also check their ears bi-weekly and ensure they stay clean.
-Also, your Springer Spaniel will likely need a bath about once every 6 weeks, but it depends on how often they go outside.
+Also, your dog will likely need a bath about once every 6 weeks, but it depends on how often they go outside.

 A cute but very naughty dirty English Springer Spaniel dog